Gala-Yuzawa Line

 The Gala-Yuzawa Line (ガーラ湯沢線, Gāra-yuzawa-sen) is the unofficial name for a railway branch line in Yuzawa, Niigata, Japan, operated by East Japan Railway Company (JR East).

-The standard gauge line is a short (1.8 km) branch line that extends from Echigo-Yuzawa Station on the Jōetsu Shinkansen to Gala-Yuzawa Station, but is officially classified as a branch of the (narrow gauge) Jōetsu Line.
+The standard gauge line is a short 1.8 km branch line that extends from Echigo-Yuzawa Station on the Jōetsu Shinkansen to Gala-Yuzawa Station, but is officially classified as a branch of the (narrow gauge) Jōetsu Line.
 The line has no intermediate stations.

 Gala-Yuzawa Station serves the nearby Gala Yuzawa ski resort (ski lifts operate directly from the station), so the station is only used during the winter period.
 During the skiing season, Tanigawa services from Tokyo are extended to run to Gala-Yuzawa.
 All trains on the line are classified as "limited express", so a limited express surcharge is required.

-The branch line was originally built for maintenance purposes, but was upgraded for passenger service from 20 December 1990 when JR East developed the ski resort.
+The branch line was originally built as an area to store and do light maintenance on trains, but was upgraded for passenger service from 20 December 1990 when JR East developed the ski resort.
 Outside the winter season, the line is used for switching trains terminating at and departing from Echigo-Yuzawa Station.
 From 1 October 1997, Tanigawa services were used for the all-stations services between Tokyo and Echigo-Yuzawa, replacing the Toki all stations service, however, this service was revived from December 2002 to replace the Asahi service from Tokyo to Niigata.